mb0/xelf-go/doc/lit_vals.md

 We change the embedded opt mut field to LitMut to remove the name conflict.

 We redefine `lit.Val.Value() (lit.Val)` to always convert to minimal set of types.
-Idxr and Keyr values can return as is to avoid excessive allocations, users can simply use an implementation of choice and assign.In places where we used it to unwrap wrapper types we correctly use `lit.Unwrap(lit.Val)` function that now unwraps all layers of wrapper values.
+Idxr and Keyr values can return as-is to avoid excessive allocations, users can simply create an implementation of choice and use assign.
+In places where we used it to unwrap wrapper types, we now correctly use `lit.Unwrap(lit.Val)` function that unwraps all layers of wrapper values.
 We add a small Wrapper interface to allow external wrapper implementations.

-We add `Val.As(typ.Type) (Val, error)` and `Edit(Val, EditFunc) (Val, error)` to the lit package.
-Together with 'typ.Edit' we can provide a generic type editing function for values.

-The new `As(Type)` method provides a general type conversion mechanism for compatible types.
-It can help with type checking when mutating values.

 We changed List, Dict and Map to store the full type to avoid allocations when checking value types.

+We add `typ.Wrap` as value wrapper that allows generic type redefinition to compatible types.
+It also covers null handling for values that do not.
+It unifies and obsoletes OptMut and AnyMut.
+We introduce `typ.AstVal` to defer value parsing and `lit.Any` as a simplified replacement for AnyMut.
+Both provide orthogonal features that stand on their own, but they also provide different strategies to work around the fact, that the wrapper has no access to literal parsers and value implementations directly.
+Finally we add a WrapNull hook to the typ package that the lit package assigns to on init, that provides an any value that can gives access to literal parsers.

+We add `Val.As(typ.Type) (Val, error)` and `lit.Edit(Val, EditFunc) (Val, error)` to the value api.
+Together with 'typ.Edit' we can provide a `lit.EditTypes(Val, typ.EditFunc) (Val, error)` function.

+The new `As(Type)` method provides a general conversion mechanism to compatible types.
+The value type must be convertible to the new type, and any actual value conversion must succeed as well.
+The method can help with adding type checking to value mutations.